pybnen/smg/README.md

 ### LSTM network

-> `python -m smg.experiments.train_lstm`
+> `python -m smg.experiments.train_lstm -F logdir`

 Use `sacred` commands to print or change configuration ([Sacred Docs: Command-Line Interface](https://sacred.readthedocs.io/en/stable/command_line.html)).
 Or change the `configs/config.json` to overwrite configs, which might be more convenient then using the commandline.

+`-F logdir` Creates a file observer at logdir

 #### Configs